 The goal of an effective safety Management System (SMS) competence management system is to:

-d) Empower individuals to deliver their job role obligations in a safe, efficient and effective way
+a) Reduce risks b) Ensure compliance with all legal and other regulatory requirements c) Comply with the organisation’s business objectives and ensure contractual commitments d) Empower individuals to deliver their job role obligations in a safe, efficient and effective way

-Delivering functional safety relies on a complex mix of Process Procedures, oversight mechanisms, Human Factors and the impact of the Safety Culture within the workplace.
-Competence can be negatively affected by aspects of physical, medical or mental fitness which should also be considered on an ongoing basis.
+Delivering functional safety relies on a complex mix of Process Procedures, oversight mechanisms, Human Factors, and the impact of the Safety Culture within the workplace.
+Competence can be negatively affected by aspects of physical, medical, or mental fitness which should also be considered on an ongoing basis.

 For a person to be considered competent, they need appropriate qualifications, together with experience, and other “soft skills” appropriate to their job role.

-Rising to the challenge of mentoring a growing workforce, becomes a more difficult challenge if the management lacks the specific skill set to deliver the Competency Management processes?
+Rising to the challenge of mentoring a growing workforce becomes a more difficult challenge if the management lacks the specific skill set to deliver the Competency Management processes.

-What do we mean by Competence?
+What do we mean by competence?

-Sometimes in sufficient attention is given by the organisation to the role of managing competence within the organisation employees who lack knowledge and experience may in fact increase the likelihood of an error or mistake (the worst outcome).
+All EASA-approved organisations are required to demonstrate the management of competence.
+Sometimes insufficient attention is given by the organisation to the role of managing competence within the organisation employees who lack knowledge and experience may in fact increase the likelihood of an error or mistake (the worst outcome).